Best Bird Feeder of 2021

 Ease of Cleaning and Filing

 You should clean your feeder at least once every two weeks to limit disease or dangerous mold from spreading amongst your flying friends.
 If it's a hummingbird feeder, you'll need to scrub it (with soap and water) at least once a week, or twice if it's hot out.
-When you have to do something that often, you want it to be painless.
+For frequent tasks like this, the easier, the better.

 The Woodlink Platform takes the cake here.
 Just dump out any extra seeds or debris, scrub it down, and rinse.
 The Droll Yankees Clever Clean isn't far behind, though you will need a bottle brush or a long wooden spoon, a scrubber, and some skill.
 Just pop the bottom platform off, wash it, and then tackle the tube.
 The Perky-Pet thistle feeder is similar.
 You just have to unscrew the top and bottom to access the mesh tube.
 It's shorter than the Droll and easier to access without special brushes.